fmgarciadiaz/PortalHacienda-CRAN/cran-comments.md

 ## 10-10-20
 ------------
-- Updated other Zenodo URL in README.md (Sorry, had missed that one in the last submit)
+- Updated another Zenodo URL in README.md (Sorry, had missed that one in the last submit)

 Thanks, we see:
    Found the following (possibly) invalid URLs: